Shelter, Sleeping and Heating

 So it seems that there are plenty of things that could put us into emergency mode.
 Let’s consider the topics of this module, shelter and sleeping.

 Regardless of the emergency, let’s hope our homes will remain habitable.
 Or at the very least, let’s hope there is a large public building such as a school or church that will be habitable.
 But if you had to consider alternate means of shelter, what options do you have?
 It’s best to consider this now, verses in the freezing cold the moment it is needed.
 Vehicles may work, especially if they are bigger, such as a van or a large SUV.
 A camp trailer or RV would be great too.
 What about a tent?
 This is probably one of the more likely options.
 And for many of us, this falls under the camping category and therefore, may be a little easier to justify buying one, if you don’t already have one.
 Spring bar tents are probably my favorite, as they are very sturdy and quite roomy, but they can also be expensive and heavy.
 When looking at tents, consider cold weather tents.
 Utility sheds are usually very sturdy and would at least keep the elements out.
 Shelves can often be cleared off and used as bunks.
 Maybe give your shed a second look next time you are out there and see if there are some simple repairs or upgrades that could be made in the event you ever had to temporarily “move in.”
+At the very least, it will provide a roof over your head.

 While the shelter options may take more consideration and money, sleeping bags are definitely something you should have for every person in your family.
 And again, this can almost always be justified when put in the camping category, and then repurpose it for emergency prep, if necessary.
 (Really, most of your emergency prep equipment will fall in this dual purpose “camping” category anyway.)
 Look for a sleeping bag that is rated for cold weather, preferably sub freezing.
 You may also want to consider a good ground pad/tarp to go under your tent, as that extra layer against the elements will most certainly be a must.
 You are also going to want a sleeping pad of some type.
 There are several options here, all having pros and cons.
 Sleeping pads offer insulation against the cold ground and will keep you warmer, but they leave you vulnerable to rain and moisture as you are still on the ground.
 You do not want to contend with sleeping bags that have gotten wet because the floor of the tent failed to keep all the elements out (rain almost always finds its way in).
 Air mattresses and camp cots, on the other hand, are more comfortable and will keep you off the ground, but they offer no barrier between you and the cold air that is now between you and the ground.
 The best bet is to use both…put a camp pad directly on your air mattress or camp cot.
+The drawback to air mattresses is they are inflatable, and if they spring a leak, as most of mine eventually do, you are now back on the ground.
+The winning combination for me is a pad on a camp cot.

 Keeping your shelter warm will be the next consideration.
 This shelter may be your home, minus the utilities, or you may be displaced outside of your home, and forced to use a tent or other means of shelter.
 Either way, you might be faced with the challenge of keeping warm.
 If you use a heater, make sure it is “indoor safe”.
 Many heaters put off some amount of Carbon Monoxide, or CO.
 CO is a colorless, odorless and highly poisonous gas that is produced from incomplete combustion, often because appliances are improperly adjusted.
 CO interferes with the blood’s ability to transport oxygen to the lungs and can result in flu-like symptoms including headache, nausea and dizziness.
 Increased exposure without exposure to fresh air can lead to death by asphyxiation.
 Typically, “tank top” or “torpedo” propane heaters put off a lot of CO and are rated for outdoors only.
 There are some indoor safe heaters.
-One such heater, which I own, is the Mr. Heater portable Buddy Heater.
+One such heater, which I own and love, is the Mr. Heater portable Buddy Heater.
 It has a built-in oxygen depletion sensor and an automatic tip-over shutoff switch.
 You can even buy an extension hose to attach it to a large propane canister.
 There are other such “indoor safe” heaters.
 Just do your homework and find one that works for you.
 Even with an “indoor safe” gas heater, you do not want to run it all night.
 Use it to get your shelter warm, and then shut it off when you go to sleep.
 Your shelter should stay warm enough to get you through the night.
 Electric heaters are great as they do not put off fumes, but the problem with electric heaters is, well, they require electricity.
 If you have a generator (remember, the power is still out), then you are good to go.
-(Generators and electrical options will be covered in a later module.)
+Generators and electrical options are covered in the Power, Light and Electricity module.

 Tips on keeping warm at night: